 Real or Fake?
 (Shrug)

-With these sentiments in mind and given the ever-increasing rate of technological advancements and growing level of skill in the manufacturing sphere (especially in China), it should come as little surprise that it is becoming increasing difficult – even for experts – to distinguish between authentic goods and counterfeit ones, which is what Linares alluded to in the short video he posted this weekend.
+With these sentiments in mind and given the ever-increasing rate of technological advancements and growing level of skill in the manufacturing sphere (especially in China), it should come as little surprise that it is becoming increasing difficult – even for experts – to distinguish between authentic goods and counterfeit ones, which is what Linares alluded to in the short video he posted on his account.

 As the founder and operator of Fake Education, Detroit-based Linares knows a thing or two about spotting counterfeit goods.
 He started his educational Instagram account and corresponding website in 2012 after being “scammed multiple times for hundreds, and sometimes thousands of dollars with counterfeit sneakers” that he purchased on eBay.